Is Tunisia Safe to Visit? 9 Travel Safety Tips

 Transport safety in Tunisia

-According to the World Health Organization (WHO), Tunisia has one of the worst road traffic accident records in North Africa, however most visitors are happy to allow experienced local drivers to transport them over potholes and poorly-lit roads.
+According to the World Health Organization (WHO), Tunisia has a high road traffic mortality rate compared to Europe, North America or Australia.
+Most visitors are happy to allow experienced local drivers to transport them over potholes and poorly lit roads.

-For me, driving in Tunisia is part of the experience – but only during daylight and if the roads are quiet and dry.
+If you choose to drive yourself, avoid driving at night or in rainy conditions.
 Cars travel on the right, seat belts are mandatory and a valid driver's license, registration documents and insurance documents should be carried at all times.

 Travel Insurance